kiwicom/orbit-compose/docs/03-components/05-input/inputfield.md

 ## Usage

 `TextField` accepts a text value and a callback for its change.
 Read how to [manage text field state](https://medium.com/androiddevelopers/effective-state-management-for-textfield-in-compose-d6e5b070fbe5).
-Provide a label, optionally you can pass a placeholder, leading & trailing icons, including their callbacks, an error or info message.
+Provide a label.
+Optionally, you may pass a placeholder, leading & trailing icons with their respective callbacks, or an error or an info message.

 ```kotlin
 @Composable